Getting Started

 });

-shared state change, but nothing to actually trigger a change.
-Let's add the following code to update the value of the trigger
+At this point, we have all the logic we need to react to a change in the global shared state, but nothing to actually trigger a change.
+So, let's now add the following code to update the value of the trigger parameter when the user clicks on the screen:

 js